varunkumar2929/steel-pipe-rack-refinery/Readme.md

 ## Notes

-This project is part of a structural engineering portfolio built during core/PSU placement preparation (IIT Guwahati, Civil Engineering).
+This project is part of a structural engineering portfolio built during core Preparation(IIT Guwahati, Civil Engineering).